Why is the woodland temporarily closing?

 If trees could talk...

 If trees could talk, our oaks would have stories to tell dating back over a thousand years ago.
 It is thought that these trees are the last remnant of the ancient forest of the Lothians.
 King David I first declared the area a royal hunting forest in 1163 after which it became a managed woodland pasture in the 14th century.
-In the 17th century King Charles I would regularly come to the Old Wood to hunt deer and cows would be brought up from the Borders area to be ‘finished off’ before going to the markets.
+In the 17th century King Charles I would regularly come to the Old Oak Wood to hunt deer and cows would be brought up from the Borders area to be ‘finished off’ before going to the markets.

-The oak trees of the Old Wood are now in the final centuries of their lives.
+The oak trees of the Old Oak Wood are now in the final centuries of their lives.
 Hundreds of years ago, they grew to be strong Maiden Oaks, matured to be Veteran Oaks, and now they are shrinking down within themselves as they become Ancient Oaks.
 Just like people, they get smaller as they get older.
 As they age, parts of the tree die and the deadwood becomes a living habitat for rare lichens and invertebrates that only live in timber of this age.
 So rare is this type of woodland that there are five species of beetle resident here that are not found anywhere else in Scotland.

-Protecting root systems
+Protecting the root system

 These unique trees are also very sensitive with a delicate root system.
 This makes them particularly vulnerable to the effects of climate change.
 Over winter, heavy rainfall can cause the soil around the trees to become saturated.
-In addition, the Old Wood is a popular place to walk, and the combination of walkers and rain can cause the soil around the trees to erode and compromise the trees’ ability to feed themselves.
+In addition, the Old Oak Wood is a popular place to walk, and the combination of walkers and rain can cause the soil around the trees to erode and compromise the trees’ ability to feed themselves.